jyotiyadav2508/childhood-memories-drf-api/README.md

 ## Deployment

-- The following steps were taken for the deployment process for the back end component of Yakker.
+- The following steps were taken for the deployment process for the back end component of Childhood Memories.
 These steps take place after Django is correctly installed and an 'env.py' file is made (and file is added to .gitignore).
 [Cloudinary](https://cloudinary.com/) must also be successfully hooked up to Django by adding in all necessary imports and settings in 'settings.py' and 'env.py'.
   Instructions are copied from CI's DRF Example Project.

 1. Login or create an account to [ElephantSQL](https://www.elephantsql.com/) and click "Create New Instance".